Categories

 Series: From Pastor’s Desk

-Beloved: grace, mercy and peace be yours abundantly from God our Father and Jesus Christ our Lord and Saviour.
-I am pleased to welcome you to the third week of the month of November 2025.
+Beloved: grace, mercy and peace be yours from God our Father and Jesus Christ our Lord.
+I am delighted to welcome you to another week of the year 2026.
+My prayer is that God will fulfil His good purpose for your life this year, in Jesus’ name.
+Amen.

 Have a lovely week.